A Guide to Software Compatibility Testing: What & Why?

 • Ensure that tables and grids are well-aligned, and that pop-ups (if any) appear as expected.

-Undoubtedly, the most challenging part of software compatibility testing is actually accessing all the browsers, devices, OSes, network conditions, and other elements required to replicate actual specifics of the production environments within your testing ecosystem.
+Undoubtedly, the most challenging part of this testing is actually accessing all the browsers, devices, OSes, network conditions, and other elements required to replicate actual specifics of the production environments within your testing ecosystem.

 Unless you have a massive budget at hand, you cannot buy/maintain/update the thousands of devices you need to run a comprehensive compatibility test suite.
 Thankfully, with tools like Testsigma at hand, you don’t have to.